willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 **Note for Windows 10 N users:** If your PC is running Windows 10 N, you'll see a **"Code 28: The install class is not present or is invalid" error** in Device Manager after plugging in your Mixed Reality headset.
 N-editions of Windows 10 are not supported by Windows Mixed Reality.
 Follow these [instructions](troubleshooting-windows-mixed-reality.md#im-getting-a-the-install-class-is-not-present-or-is-invalid-error-in-device-manager) for more information.

-### A message says "Check your USB cable" or "Insufficient USB speed"
+### A message says "Check your USB cable" or "Insufficient USB speed".

 * Make sure that you're using a supported USB 3.0 port on your PC:
     * Make sure that your headset's USB cable is plugged in all the way.